Developing a Robust Funding Strategy

 Limitations:

-• Competition for government grants can be high, and the application process may be time-consuming with stringent data collection requirements, particularly federal grants.
+• Competition for government grants can be high, and the application process may be time-consuming with stringent data collection requirements, particularly for federal grants.

 • Like private philanthropic grants, some state and federal grants are not meant to fund long-term, ongoing operating needs.